simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

 - Connect the [ESP32 development board](https://amzn.to/3rEMIjr) to your computer using a [Type-C USB cable](https://amzn.to/3ttZS33).

 ### 3. Use Adapter Cables
-Utilize the [elechawk adapter cables](https://amzn.to/3PUgiJY) or alternatives as necessary to connect the [UM980](https://gnss.store/unicore-gnss-modules/246-152-elt0221.html#/58-connector-ipex) to your [ESP32 board](https://amzn.to/3rEMIjr).
+use the [elechawk adapter cables](https://amzn.to/3PUgiJY) or alternatives as necessary to connect the [UM980](https://gnss.store/unicore-gnss-modules/246-152-elt0221.html#/58-connector-ipex) to your [ESP32 board](https://amzn.to/3rEMIjr).
 These cables offer compatibility with various connectors for expanding your project.

 {{< figure src="esp32pinout.jpg" alt="ESP32 Wroom DevKit Full Pinout" caption="ESP32 Wroom DevKit Full Pinout - mischianti.org" link="https://mischianti.org/2021/07/17/esp32-devkitc-v4-high-resolution-pinout-and-specs/" >}}